 Now that you understand the why, let’s get into the what part.

-There are four broad cultural differences that you’ll spot among people around you.
+There are eight broad cultural differences that you’ll spot among people around you.
 Your employees are no exception.
 Improve your intercultural communication by identifying their weak points.
 Look for the ones that they lack so that you can rectify them ASAP.
 After all, acceptance is the first step to betterment!

 Here are the key cultural aspects that your staff may lack: